Easy Glue Resist Art on Canvas (with Watercolor Paint)

 Step 3: Experiment With Watercolor Painting Techniques

-Wet canvas completely to complete a wet-on-wet look.
+Wet the canvas completely to complete a wet-on-wet look.

-Use magenta, purple and turquoise liquid watercolor (or colors or your choice) right on top of the glue lines. by wetting the canvas first, you will see the colors really blend together.
+Use magenta, purple, and turquoise liquid watercolor (or your colors of choice) directly over the glue lines.
+By wetting the canvas first, you will see the colors blend together more easily.

 Step 4: Keep Painting